Emily Jo Gibbs is a British Artist who over the last two decades has established an international reputation for her delicate textiles.

 In 2005 Emily Jo Gibbs won an award from Craft Central to create a whole new body of work, which was for a new audience; Emily found it extremely liberating creating this collection, and was excited to be making pieces with less constraints and exploring new techniques whilst still using many of the skills she’d honed making handbags.
 Much of this work derives from her observations of nature, finding beauty in a tiny bits of moss, grass or peeling bark.
 When these pieces are brought together they make Intriguing ‘nature table’ displays.

-“I became interested in the idea of nature tables that give gravitas and reference to collections of knobbly sticks, grass and other natural treasures.
-I started making hand embroidered drawings of sticks in Jam Jars, enjoying the quiet beauty of these everyday items".
+She then became interested in the idea of nature tables that give gravitas and reference to collections of knobbly sticks, grass and other natural treasures.
+She started making hand embroidered drawings of sticks in Jam Jars, enjoying the quiet beauty of these everyday items.

 "I found the change in pace between running a fashion driven handbag business and establishing myself as an Artist quite difficult to navigate at times.
-Determined to make work that was personally and creatively rewarding I embarked on a series of embroidered portraits of my family”.
+Determined to make work that was personally and creatively rewarding I embarked on a series of embroidered portraits of my family.
+That was the beginning of another new chapter”.

 Emily Jo Gibbs’ work has frequently appeared in national and international press and publications including: Crafts, Elle, Embroidery, Marie Claire, Period Living, Tatler, The Financial Times, The Telegraph, The Independent and Vogue.